wang1128/HW2-/README.md

 # HW2-
+Two online learning algorithms are implemented, the Perceptron algorithm and the Winnow algorithm.
+The observation of their performances in practice by running the algorithms over the movie review datasets.
+In the dataset, each line corresponds to a single snippet which comes from a movie review and is labeled with either a positive or negative sign.
+The program learns the weights using a language model and then predict whether a given snippet is positive or negative.
+The dataset is split into training, validation, and test sets.
+The program uses the training set for learning weigh

 All right reserved
 - The numpy and csv function are imported.
 Numpy is used to calculate the perceptron and winnow algorithm.